-Our named executive officers, other than our Former CFO, participated in the 2022 Executive Bonus Plan, pursuant to which each was eligible to earn a bonus with respect to the fiscal year ended January 31, 2022, provided that except as may be provided for in any individual employment agreement, the named executive officer remained employed with us through the date the bonuses were paid in April 2022 after an independent audit of our financial statements for the fiscal year ended January 31, 2022, was completed.
+Our named executive officers participated in the 2023 Executive Bonus Plan, pursuant to which each was eligible to earn a bonus with respect to the fiscal year ended January 31, 2023, provided that except as may be provided for in any individual employment agreement, the named executive officer remained employed with us through the date the bonuses were paid in April 2023 after an independent audit of our financial statements for the fiscal year ended January 31, 2023, was completed.
+Pursuant to the terms of his employment agreement, Mr. Bloomberg received a pro rata bonus for the period during which he was employed by the Company during the fiscal year ended January 31, 2023.